wso2/docs-is/en/docs/deploy/eks.md

     7. Install NGINX Ingress Controller **version-nginx-0.22.0**.
 You can get the raw file for the recommended version from the [NGINX Ingress release tag](https://github.com/kubernetes/ingress-nginx/releases/tag/nginx-0.22.0).

 		!!! note
-			To ensure that the NGINX Ingress controller is exposed, download the source code mentioned [here](https://github.com/kubernetes/ingress-nginx/releases/tag/nginx-0.22.0) and apply the following files.
+			To ensure that the NGINX Ingress controller is exposed, [download the source code](https://github.com/kubernetes/ingress-nginx/releases/tag/nginx-0.22.0) and apply the following files.
 Note that you can use the files for layer 7 instead of layer 4 as well.

 			```curl
 			kubectl apply -f namespace.yaml